zemirco/zemirco.github.io/_posts/2013-04-13-how-to-pass-javascript-variables-from-a-server-to-angular.markdown

 As you can see we pass our `users` variable to the Jade template as a local variable.
-Inside the template we convert the JSON object to its String representation and assign it to the Angular variable `users`.
+Inside the template we convert the JSON object to its String representation and assign it to the AngularJS variable `users`.
 Later on we have access to this variable and use a regular `ngRepeat` directive to create the list of users.
 Start the server, navigate to `/solution-three` and you should the expected list of users.